emkcosta/KillifishAutomaticFeederPaper/Fig6/2_Fig6/README.txt

 ------------------------------+
 Input   |
 ------------------------------+
 1. The CSV file outputs with instantaneous velocity data from 1_DLCOutputPreprocessing.R for all animals.
 The files are included in "Figure6-SourceData3_filtered_interpolated_data.zip".
+This zip file was too big to upload here.

 2. The CSV file output with prefiltered 'allanimals_allREC_resnet50_TrainAllTheThingsJun28shuffle1_1030000.csv' from 1_DLCOutputPreprocessing.R